sunshine69/ansible-role-ec2_instance/README.md

 --------------

 * `ami_search_tags` - used by `lookup_ec2_ami` role to find the AMI on which to base the instance
+* `ec2_instance_vol_tags` - This is a dict set of key/value of a volume that is going to be attached to the instance.
+The volume must be created before and must be available for attach.

 Dependencies
 ------------